 - After the user has accessed the application through an endpoint, the user is directed to the Azure AD sign-in page.

 - After a successful sign-in, Azure AD sends a token to the user's client device.

 - The client sends the token to the Application Proxy service, which retrieves the user principal name (UPN) and security principal name (SPN) from the token.
 Application Proxy then sends the request to the Application Proxy connector.

 - If you have configured single sign-on, the connector performs any additional authentication required on behalf of the user.

 - The connector sends the request to the on-premises application.

-- The response is sent through Application Proxy service and connector to the user.
+- The response is sent through the connector and Application Proxy service to the user.